 Yes, you can.
 Fresh or frozen tastes better, but canned will work just fine.
 Just be sure to drain off the juice or syrup before using them.

-Peach Pie Crumble
+Pecan Peach Crumble

 Ingredients